opencomputeproject/SAI/doc/SAI_1.7.1 Release notes.md

 The PR related to this feature is available at [PR#1151](https://github.com/opencomputeproject/SAI/pull/1151)

 ### UDF Field Qualifier in ACL
-This feature brings in change to be able to specify field extracted by UDF group as a qualifier in ACL Table for typedef enum _sai_acl_table_attr_t
+This feature brings in change to be able to specify field extracted by UDF group as a qualifier in ACL Table for typedef enum _sai_acl_table_attr_t.
+A UDF group that will be used in ACL must be set to SAI_UDF_GROUP_GENERIC as the group type.

 The PR related to this feature is available at [PR#1122](https://github.com/opencomputeproject/SAI/pull/1122)